How to Help Your Aging Parent Adjust to Assisted Living

 At times, take a friend, a former neighbor, or another family member along to lighten the mood and help your elderly parent feel loved.

 Aim at keeping the lines of communication flowing.
-Even if you think your parent is well cared for, it’s critical to be around till they are fully on board which, in some cases, takes longer than expected.
+Even if you think your parent is well cared for, it’s critical to be around till they are entirely on board, which, in some cases, takes longer than expected.

 Listen!
 Allow your parent to express their emotions.
-Giving them time to acclimate to this new living style will go a long way in facilitating greater happiness for them in the future.
+Giving them time to acclimate to this new lifestyle will go a long way toward helping them achieve greater happiness in the future.

 Maintaining senior independence is critical as it promotes a sense of purpose and achievement.
 This boosts their self-worth and emotional well-being.